-It’s not surprising that Prospect Park feels a little like Central Park on a smaller scale, because it was also designed by Frederick Law Olmsted and Calvert Vaux.
+It’s not surprising that Prospect Park feels a little like Central Park on a smaller scale because Frederick Law Olmsted and Calvert Vaux also designed it.
 Long Meadow is thought to be the longest stretch of unbroken grass in any American park, so it has plenty of space for a picnic lunch.
 On a hot day, families with children might prefer to set up near one of the five themed playgrounds with sprinkler systems, or Lakeside, which has the park’s first water playground.

 Opening in 2009, the High Line is one of New York’s newest parks, and it’s also one of its most unusual.
 This outdoor park revamped an elevated infrastructure build on Manhattan’s West Side in the ‘30s.
 Today, the manicured gardens, outdoor sculptures, and views of the iconic Hudson River make the space one of the city’s most beautiful places to enjoy a picnic.
 And if you’re time-poor, grab one of the boxed meals at the nearby Chelsea Market restaurants.

 Central Park might be New York City’s most famous park, but Pelham Bay Park in The Bronx is more than three times larger at 2,772 acres.
 That leaves plenty of space for picnicking and working off your lunch with a leisurely hike, run, or football game.
-Nature lovers should keep their eyes focused on the 13-mile saltwater shoreline.
-It’s a favorite hunting ground for one of the animal kingdom’s most skilful predators: the osprey.
+Nature-lovers should keep their eyes focused on the 13-mile saltwater shoreline.
+It’s a favorite hunting ground for one of the animal kingdom’s most skillful predators: the osprey.